Murvat/superM/README.md

 /products (Product Listing Page)
 /products/:id (Product Details Page)
 /cart (Shopping Cart)
-4. Global State Integration with Redux
+####  Global State Integration with Redux
-The store.js file configures Redux with the cartSlice, making it accessible throughout the app.
+## The store.js file configures Redux with the cartSlice, making it accessible throughout the app.

-js
-Копировать
-Редактировать
 import { configureStore } from "@reduxjs/toolkit";
 import { cartSlice } from "../features/cartSlice";

 export const store = configureStore({
     reducer: cartSlice.reducer,
 });

-The Provider from React Redux wraps the entire application, ensuring that Redux state is available globally.
+#### The Provider from React Redux wraps the entire application, ensuring that Redux state is available globally.

-jsx
-Копировать
-Редактировать
 import { Provider } from "react-redux";
 import { store } from "./store/store.js";